z-wenlin/gpdb/gpdb-doc/markdown/ref_guide/config_params/guc-list.md

 ## enable\_bitmapscan

-Enables or disables the use of bitmap-scan plan types by the legacy query optimizer \(planner\).
+Activates or deactivates the use of bitmap-scan plan types by the legacy query optimizer \(planner\).
 Note that this is different than a Bitmap Index Scan.
 A Bitmap Scan means that indexes will be dynamically converted to bitmaps in memory when appropriate, giving faster index performance on complex queries against very large tables.
 It is used when there are multiple predicates on different indexed columns.
 Each bitmap per column can be compared to create a final list of selected tuples.

 |Value Range|Default|Set Classifications|
 |-----------|-------|-------------------|